Last Updated: July 16, 2026

 Botanical Profile: Understanding Echinacea Purpurea

-The plant typically reaches heights of 2-4 feet with lance-shaped leaves that have a rough, hairy texture.
+The plant typically reaches heights of 2 to 4 feet with lance-shaped leaves that have a rough, hairy texture.
 Unlike E. angustifolia and E. pallida, which develop deep taproots, E. purpurea features a fibrous root system that makes it more adaptable to cultivation.
-The aerial parts—flowers, leaves, and stems—along with the roots contain the medicinally active compounds, though different plant parts yield varying concentrations of specific constituents.
+The aerial parts (flowers, leaves, and stems) along with the roots contain the medicinally active compounds, though different plant parts yield varying concentrations of specific constituents.

 Active Constituents and Mechanisms